Nutrition and dietetics

 - Education: our staff are committed to educating other health professionals through training.

-Every ward has an allocated dietitian responsible for all dietetic services to that area and once patients are referred to a dietitian by a member of ward staff we aim to see you within 24 hours.
-All of the qualified dieticians wear black or navy trousers or skirts and a white tunic with a light blue stripe on the collar and sleeves.
+Every ward has an allocated dietitian responsible for all dietetic services to that area and once you are referred to a dietitian by a member of ward staff we aim to see you within 24 hours.
+All of our qualified dieticians wear black or navy trousers or skirts and a white tunic with a light blue stripe on the collar and sleeves.
 The tunic will also have our light blue nutrition and dietetics logo on it.

 General dietetic outpatient clinics are available which include nutritional support, in addition to the specialist areas of paediatrics, diabetes, gastroenterology, weight management, chronic obstructive airways disease (COPD) and oncology.